-- 7. The District Executive recommend that Full Council agree: - a.
-To hold a local authority poll (local referendum) of all residents of South Somerset on the Electoral Register at 6th May 2021 who are eligible to vote in local elections, on the two options for the future of local government in Somerset; - b.
+- 8. It is recommended that the District Executive agree: - To hold a local authority poll (local referendum) of all residents of South Somerset on the Electoral Register at 6th May 2021 who are eligible to vote in local elections, on the two options for the future of local government in Somerset; - b.
 To conduct the local authority poll as a postal and online referendum and appoint Civica Electoral Services to conduct the poll; - c.
 The poll be held commencing on Tuesday 18th May 2021 and closing at 5.00PM on Friday 4th June 2021; - d.
 To hold the local authority poll jointly with such other Somerset Councils that agree and to share the costs of the poll with those councils; - e.
 The poll will follow the single non-transferable vote system and the question to be asked will be: